Financial Statement Requirements

 Try out OTF’s financial position calculator

-Use the Financial Position Calculator to help you determine if you have an accumulated surplus or deficit.
+The Financial Position Calculator can help you determine if you have an accumulated surplus or deficit.
 This is a self-serve tool that is meant to help you plan your financial documentation and is for your information purposes only.
 OTF will conduct its own assessment of your organization’s financial health.

 5. Summary of requirements